 A cat is a natural predator for mice.
 I know this is not for everyone, but it is worth considering getting a cat to patrol the perimeter of your garage.

-Don’t worry, this isn’t something you need to train your cat to do!
-Cats are very territorial which means they will be marking out their territory as soon as they can.
+Don’t worry.
+This isn’t something you need to train your cat to do!
+Cats are very territorial, meaning they will be marking out their territory as soon as possible.
 A mouse will pick up on this and will try to avoid this kind of conflict.
 It doesn’t end up like Tom and Jerry.
 The cat usually wins!